-The slogan 'Open Up' and the accompanying artwork are the creative foundation for all choices made around the Eurovision Song Contest 2020 in Rotterdam, the Netherlands.
+The slogan for the Eurovision Song Contest 2021 is ‘Open Up’.
+Together, the theme and slogan are the creative foundation for all choices made around the show in Rotterdam, the Netherlands.

 "The slogan ‘Open Up’ is intentionally incomplete: Open up to each other.
 Open up to music.
 Open up to Rotterdam.
 Open up to... whatever you choose!
 Feel the freedom to complete the slogan in your own way.
 That way we get to know each other better," says Sietse Bakker, Executive Producer Event of the Eurovision Song Contest 2020.